prototypeanugrah/DocuSage-AI/README.md

 ## Applications

-The IntelliPDF Agent can be applied in various scenarios including:
+The DocuSageAI Agent can be applied in various scenarios including:

 - **Research:** Automatically summarize and extract key insights from academic papers and research documents.
 - **Business:** Analyze financial reports, legal documents, and other business-related PDFs to streamline workflows.